jecraftx/jecraftx/README.md

 My name is Adina and I'm a computer science student.

 Here's some info about me:
-- I love to learn about new things & stay up to date on the latest trends in the tech industry
+- I love to learn about new things & stay up to date on the latest trends in the tech industry.
-- I am always looking for opportunities to grow and develop my skills as a software engineer
+- I am always looking for opportunities to grow and develop my skills as a software engineer.

 Interests:
 - Web Development